 The medieval bridge is famous for being the only one in Florence left with shops that line the bridge arch.
 In the past the businesses were butcheries, but they have now been switched to expensive jewelers.

 We took our time looking for one final restaurant for our last dinner in Italy.
-We dined for at least three hours at an adorable little ristorante (sitting past all the other Italians surrounding us).
+We dined for at least three hours at an adorable little ristorante (sitting there later than all the other Italians surrounding us).
 We ordered delicious pasta, drank a whole bottle of rosé (we’re fans of sparkling wine) and finished off the night with delicious chocolate cake.
 We hurried over to the train station to catch a train back to Rome and pack our things up for our flight back to the States the next morning.

 My time in Italy was short but I really enjoyed the glimpse of this beautiful country.
 I definitely expect to come back again to experience the country side of Tuscany, the canals of Venice, and perhaps even the Amalfi Coast.
 There is just so much this country has to offer.
 And I can’t get enough of their pasta.
 I even bought some to bring home as a souvenir – although it doesn’t taste the same without their delicious sauces.